 - Strategic Partnership and Ecosystem Development.

 - Cross-Functional Change Management.

 - Revenue Turnaround Plans & Execution.

-Not every company thinks it can afford a bankable Chief Revenue Officer, but every company needs financially sound revenue growth.
+Not every company thinks it can afford a bankable Chief Marketing/Revenue Officer, but every company needs financially sound revenue growth.
 You can keep talking or start building.
 The choice is yours.

 Executive, advisor and revenue growth partner driving business impact and value for global SaaS vendors, systems integrators, and technical agencies.
 20-year track record of global enterprise marketing and sales success directly linked to creating new company wide revenue enablement cultures.
 Robert has developed and led diverse teams of b2b domain experts providing proven-practice recommendations and solutions with regards to: GTM strategy, marketing/sales/revenue operations, ROI data analysts, technology implementation, and cross-functional change management, and is well versed with the complexity, length, and risks of enterprise buying and sales cycles which has produced over $500M in accelerated pipeline value.
 Not every organization thinks it can afford a proven, bankable CMRO, but every organization needs financially sound revenue growth.

 jrs (at) theslaughterpen.com